Mikulus6/Cultures-map-editor/readme.md

 data, and window with user interface will not be initialized.
 In each triplet, the first argument is a command name, which can be obtained by running uncompiled [*converters.py*](./converters.py) script and reading textual output.
-The second and third values in each tripet are respectively responsible for input path and output path relevant to the specific conversion.
+The second and third values in each triplet are respectively responsible for input path and output path relevant to the specific conversion.